JosephTLyons/ascii_clock/README.md

-# A simple command line application that prints the time to the console using ASCII art characters; written in Rust.
+# A simple command line application, written in Rust, that prints the time to the console using ASCII art.

 * The only purpose of this project was to help me learn the basics of Rust.